alexis-renard/AI-Prolog-Arimaa/README.md

-# PrologIA-ArimaaGame
+# PrologAI-ArimaaGame
-Developping a Prolog IA for the Arimaa game !
+Developping a Prolog AI for the Arimaa game !